Kingmoballs/CorporateTreasuryPlatform/docs/uat-scenarios.md

 ### UAT-23: Production readiness

 Deploy the release candidate with production-like settings.
-Check liveness, readiness, CORS from the allowed frontend, rejection of an unlisted origin, HTTPS behavior, forwarded headers through the trusted proxy, email delivery, and persistent data-protection keys across an application restart.
+Check liveness, readiness, credentialed CORS from the allowed frontend, rejection of an unlisted origin, Secure/HttpOnly refresh-cookie behavior, HTTPS behavior, forwarded headers through the trusted proxy, email delivery, and persistent data-protection keys across an application restart.

 Expected: readiness is healthy only when PostgreSQL is